 The best part is that back loop crochet is simple to do and is a great beginner technique to dip into to expand your crochet skills.

 Working in the back loop with a single crochet will create a ridged texture that makes a crochet project look interesting and beautiful.

-In crochet patterns you may see the back loop abbreviated or referred to as bl crochet (back loop) or plainly blo crochet (back loop only).
+In crochet patterns, using this technique, you may see the back loop abbreviated or referred to as bl crochet (back loop) or plainly blo crochet (back loop only).
 The same goes for front loop only stitches when they are abbreviated in patterns.

-When you are first learning to crochet though the back loops the best thing to do is to practice with a swatch or a small sample.
-Next, get your yarn ready which preferably should be medium weight #4 yarn for new crocheters (it is easier to work with) and a corresponding crochet hook to go with your yarn.
+When you are first learning to crochet though the back loops, the best thing to do is to practice with a swatch or a small sample.
+First you will want to get your yarn ready which preferably should be a medium weight #4 yarn for new crocheters (it is easier to work with) and a corresponding crochet hook to go with your yarn.

 Single Crochet Back Loop Pattern